Kubinka Air Base, Russia, 22-27 August 2017

 Sukhoi's Su-30SM was represented by both Navy and Air Force examples

-'#48 blue' from the Navy's 43rd Independent Naval Attack Aviation Regiment head's out to Kubinka's runway
+This aircraft from the Navy's 43rd Independent Naval Attack Aviation Regiment head's out to Kubinka's runway

 The world's largest helicopter, the gargantuan Mil Mi-26